 Moreover, gorilla tracking provides employment opportunities for countless locals, encompassing roles from rangers and trackers to porters, drivers, and staff at tourist lodges.

 For those intrigued by the legacy of Dian Fossey, her final resting place is a 30-minute drive from the park headquarters, followed by a two- to three-hour hike through the forest to an elevation exceeding 3,000 meters.

 The annual Kwita Izina gorilla-naming ceremony is a special occasion to visit Volcanoes National Park.
 Guided tours leading up to the main event offer an opportunity to engage with park personnel and conservationists.
 The celebration includes cultural evenings and festivities in Musanze.
 During the naming ceremony itself, revel in music, dance, and discussions about Rwanda’s remarkable strides in gorilla conservation, along with the formidable challenges that persist.

-Contact Trek Africa Tours today to embark on an unforgettable Rwanda gorilla tracking safari and tour, extending to Bwindi Impenetrable National Park.
+Contact Trek Africa Expeditions today to embark on an unforgettable Rwanda gorilla tracking safari and tour, extending to Bwindi Impenetrable National Park.